-A student's program of study must be approved by a member of the faculty at registration.
+A student's quarterly program of study must be approved by a member of the faculty at registration.
 However, such approval neither gives official sanction to any failure to meet University requirements nor does it free the student of responsibility for intelligent personal choice.

 The Academic Council has discretionary powers for all cases not covered by the rules and regulations listed in this section.

 The University reserves the right to cancel any class that does not meet the required minimum enrollment.

 The enrollment and graduation of each student, the awarding of academic credits, and the granting of any award or degree are strictly subject to the disciplinary power of the University.

 The University reserves the right to change any requirement and to ask a student to withdraw at any time.
-No person is allowed to attend class unless officially enrolled with appropriate fees paid.

-Regulations in this Bulletin are supplemented by policy memoranda that set forth policy in greater detail.
+Regulations in the Bulletin are supplemented by policy memoranda that set forth policy in greater detail.
+References to applicable policy statements are noted parenthetically.
+Copies of these policy memoranda may be obtained from the Registrar's office.